MarcoBaeuml/docker-setup/README.md

+# [Archived]
+Archived as this functionality is now implemented in the the offical Docker install script

 # Install Docker + Docker compose

 This script will install the latest version from Docker using the offical Docker install script + the latest version from Docker compose V2.